nasriyasoftware/HyperCloud/README.md

     }
 }
 ```
-Learn how to populate and `request.user` object and work with it [here](https://github.com/nasriyasoftware/HyperCloud/blob/main/examples/request-user.md).
+Learn how to populate the `request.user` object and work with it [here](https://github.com/nasriyasoftware/HyperCloud/blob/main/examples/request-user.md).

 #### Error Handling & Pages

-**HyperCloud** provides three built-in error pages out of the box, `401`, `403`, `404`, and `500`.
+**HyperCloud** provides four built-in error pages out of the box, `401`, `403`, `404`, and `500`.
 You can render these pages from your code and customize them with your own text, or you can set custom handlers to run whenever you needed.

 To render error pages, just call them from the `pages` module in the `response` object.